 How To Write Letter Of Explanations To Underwriters On Late Payments

-- There are mortgage lenders who will consider approving a mortgage loan to borrowers who have had late payments or collection after a bankruptcy or foreclosure with an approve/eligible per Automated Underwriting System Findings.
+- There are lenders who will consider approving a mortgage loan to borrowers who have had late payments or collection after a bankruptcy or foreclosure with an approve/eligible per Automated Underwriting System Findings

-- Letter of explanation stating , “Oh, I forgot or Oh, I thought my husband or wife was suppose to pay” will not fly.
+- Letter of explanation stating, “Oh, I forgot or Oh, I thought my husband or wife was supposed to pay” will not fly

-- Certain letter of explanation like having a job loss or medical issues will carry a lot of weight but needs to be extremely detailed and providing proof along the letter of explanation.
+- Certain letter of explanation like having a job loss or medical issues will carry a lot of weight but needs to be extremely detailed and providing proof along with the letter of explanation

-- Mortgage underwriters are looking for financially responsible borrowers and will deny mortgage loans for those borrowers that has a history of late payments with no valid reason.
+- Mortgage underwriters are looking for financially responsible borrowers and will deny mortgage loans for those borrowers that have a history of late payments with no valid reason

-- Most often than not, this is used as an indicator on the predictability whether the mortgage loan borrower will make timely mortgage payments in the future.
+Most often than not, this is used as an indicator of predictability whether the mortgage loan borrower will make timely mortgage payments in the future.

 Letter Of Explanation For Prior Bankruptcy & Foreclosure